Bergi93/hello-world/README.md

 # hello-world

-That is a very funny Day.
+That is a very funny day.